10. S3 classes#

 Example 10.7

 New types ought to be designed carefully.
-For instance, if we forget to consider overloading the to-numeric converter, we might end up with some users being puzzled[13] when they see:
+For instance, if we forget to overload the to-numeric converter, some users might be puzzled[10] when they see:

 (x <- as.categorical(c(4, 9, 100, 9, 9, 100, 42, 666, 4)))